survivejs/react-book/manuscript/drafts/understanding_configuration.md

 }
 ```

-Now Webpack will be able to output a bundle for each of our entries.
+Now webpack will be able to output a bundle for each of our entries.
 You can also pass an array for an individual entry.
 The same rule applies here as above.
 All files will be loaded but only the last one will be exported.

 XXXXX: test this out + set up a demo. integrate into earlier material?